harvind-here/harvind-here/README.md

 <h3 align="center">Aspiring AI Developer | Deep Learning </h3>

 <!-- Bio -->
 <p align="center">A guy with interests in AI and LLMOps??
 The answer is Yes!
-With a better understanding and experience with DL models, I can contribute in developing, maintaining, experimenting and deploying AI solutions.
+With a better understanding and experience with ML, I can contribute in developing, maintaining, experimenting and deploying AI solutions.
 Currently learning DL and Leetcoding time to time, nothing but keeping myself engaged...</p>

 <!-- Agents -->
-<h3 align="center">Agents that I developed and use for my work/routine:</h3>
+<h3 align="center">Agents that I developed and use to make me 5x dev:</h3>
 <p align="center">
   🤖 Web_agent<br>
   🤖 IoT_agent<br>